optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### Which constraints can be handled via reparametrization?

 - Fixing parameters (simple but useful)
-- Find valid covariance and correlation matrices
+- Finding valid covariance and correlation matrices
-- Find valid probabilities
+- Finding valid probabilities
 - Linear constraints (as long as there are not too many)
     - $\min f(x) \, s.t. \, A_1 x = 0 \text{ and } A_2 x \leq 0$
 - **Guaranteed to be fulfilled during optimization**